kevinveenbirkenbach/cymais/roles/pc-developer-tools-php/README.md

 This role can be customized by adding more PHP-related packages or tools, depending on the specific needs of the user or the project.

 ## Support and Contributions
-For support, feedback, or contributions, such as adding additional tools for PHP development or enhancing the existing setup, please open an issue or submit a pull request in the `computer-playbook` repository.
+For support, feedback, or contributions, such as adding additional tools for PHP development or enhancing the existing setup, please open an issue or submit a pull request in the `cymais` repository.
 Contributions that enhance the PHP development environment are highly welcomed.